eMetaboHUB/Forum-LiteraturePropagation/README.md

   --graph:  Path to the metabolic network compound graph in .gml format

   --undirected: Is the graph undirected ?
-If the graph is directed the probability are extracted from the 'Weight' attribute of the edges.
+If the graph is directed, the probability are extracted from the 'Weight' attribute of the edges.
 In case of a multi-graph, the multiple edges are merged by summing the weights.
-If the graph in undirected transition probabilities are computed form the adjacency matrix
+If the graph in undirected, transition probabilities are computed from the adjacency matrix

   --specie.corpora: Path to the SPECIE corpus file